 An antibody test, or “serology test,” looks for signs that you were previously infected with the virus.
 It can take as long as three weeks for a blood antibody test to turn positive, so it’s not useful as a diagnostic test for someone with a new infection or symptoms.
 Antibody / serology testing is usually done after full recovery from COVID-19.

 As with all tests, there are nearly zero false positives (less than 1.5%) but all the tests have significant amounts of false negative rates.
 This means that even if you test negative, you should get tested up to three times to be sure.
-Many people with COVID-19 have reported getting two negative test results before testing positive.
+Many people with COVID-19 have reported getting 2 or 3 negative test results before testing positive.
 The closer you are to the date you were infected, the higher your chance of getting a false-negative result.